-A tumor is an ever-evolving and growing ecosystem of cells, an unhinged organ that takes root and spreads wherever it can.
-Though researchers have historically focused heavily on its constituent cancer cells, it has become abundantly clear in recent years that almost all tumors also depend on a supporting cast of noncancerous cells for their survival, metastasis and resistance to therapy.
-These include cells that ensure blood supply for nourishment and plumbing to ferry away waste, and those that make the fibrous infrastructure of tissues.
-They also include a variety of immune cells that help suppress tumor-targeting immune responses and aid the unbridled growth, drug resistance and migration of cancer cells.
-Several Ludwig researchers are deeply involved in analyzing how these various cells support malignant growth, with the aim of targeting such dependencies for cancer therapy.
+A tumor is a dysregulated, ever-evolving and growing ecosystem of cells.
+Although researchers have historically focused on its constituent cancer cells, it has become clear in recent years that most tumors also depend on a supporting cast of noncancerous cells for their nourishment, growth and survival.
+These include cells that help establish a blood supply and provide various forms of biochemical support as well as immune cells that suppress anti-tumor immune responses.
+Several Ludwig researchers are exploring how cells of the tumor microenvironment support malignant growth, with the aim of targeting such dependencies for cancer therapy.
+These efforts include Ludwig’s Tumor Atlas Project, a collaboration between five Ludwig-affiliated labs that’s using newly developed microscopy, genetic, and computational tools to “see” and determine precisely how tumor and immune cells interact in the tumor microenvironment, and how those interactions influence responsiveness to therapy.

 Ludwig Harvard investigator Rakesh Jain discusses how the abnormal tumor vessels and matrix create a hostile microenvironment that fuels tumor progression and confers resistance to conventional and emerging cancer treatments.